Living Spaces: History

 Living Spaces was founded in Rancho Cucamonga, California in August 2003, by Grover Geiselman and Sharm Scheuerman.
 They were inspired by Jim McIngvale's Gallery Furniture company, working there for four months until they moved to Rancho Cucamonga and found an old Costco building to use for a showroom-warehouse approach.

 It opened its first Bay Area location in Fremont, in August 2015.
 Its first Nevada store, in Summerlin began operations in December 2016.
 A location in Pflugerville, Texas in May 2018 was the first one in Texas.
 In 2019, the company announced that it was to start shipping furniture nationwide.
 In April 2022, Living Spaces partnered with Drew and Jonathan Scott to release an exclusive furniture collection.

 Locations

-Living Spaces has 40 locations, all in the Western United States.
-They are mainly concentrated around the Southwest, with the majority of stores in either California, Texas, or Arizona.
-The rest are in Utah, Colorado, Kansas, Nevada, and Oklahoma.
+Living Spaces has 40 locations, most are in the Western United States.
+A new location opened in July 2026 in Buford, Georgia.
+The majority of locations are mainly concentrated around the Southwest, with stores in either California, Texas, or Arizona.
+The rest are in Utah, Colorado, Kansas, Nevada, Oklahoma, and now Georgia.